AndyChwalik/andy-chwalik-portfolio/docs/aboutme/index.md

 <table>
   <tr>
-    <p>My most memorable project for Aerospace Engineering was the rover project.
+    <hd>My most memorable project for Aerospace Engineering was the rover project.
 I was in a group of three, and we were tasked with making a mini rover that could pick up samples and drive a specified route autonomously.
-I found the rover project extremely enjoyable because it was extremely satisfying to build and test.</p>
+I found the rover project extremely enjoyable because it was extremely satisfying to build and test.</hd>
-    <p>My most memorable project for Principles of Engineering was the catapult project.
+    <hd>My most memorable project for Principles of Engineering was the catapult project.
 The goal of the project was to launch a marble as far as possible accurately and precisely.
-I enjoyed this project for similar reasons as the rover project.</p>
+I enjoyed this project for similar reasons as the rover project.</hd>
   </tr>
   <tr>
     <td style="text-align:center;">